Amy Weiss | Mar 25, 2021

 Kaleidoscope communities will also have beautiful, interactive art and art activities.
 Trees with bright, removeable butterflies offer residents an engaging sensory experience.
 Other activities, like painting, allow residents to express themselves, show emotion, and display their creativity.
 These crafts often turn into something much more, like Highview Hills’ memory wall.

 Where medications have failed, music has succeeded.
 Music helps more than people with memory loss.
 It helps their families, caregivers, and friends.
-We are true believers in the Music & Memory™, providing residents with memory loss with iPod loaded with personalized playlists.
+We are true believers in Music & Memory™, providing residents with memory loss with iPod loaded with personalized playlists.
 This program has been shown to improve moods, increase quality of life, reduce stress, and more.

 At Walker Methodist, we don’t just take care of people with memory loss or dementia.
 We see their value and recognize their worth in this stage of their lives, journeying with them in each moment.
 We not only meet their physical needs, but we care for the needs of the person as a whole being.